 Equity Incentives has substantial experience in all aspects of employee benefits, including equity incentives.
-The Managing Director, Graeme Nuttall, is a member of the HM Treasury advisory group which helps the Inland Revenue introduce new share schemes including EMI.
-Through membership of the Global reward plan group we implement international share schemes.
+The Managing Director, Graeme Nuttall, was a member of the HM Treasury advisory group which helped the Inland Revenue introduce new share schemes including EMI.
+He drafted a private member's Bill which was enacted as the Employee Share Schemes Act 2002.
+Through the Global reward plan group we implement international share schemes.